anthonychu00/TrueNoteProj/README.md

 The following is a tool using the C++ version of OpenCV to translate images of sheet music to note letters.
-As opposed to something like Convulutional Neural Networks, template matching was used instead, mostly for learning purposes.
+As opposed to something common like Convulutional Neural Networks, template matching was used instead, mostly for learning purposes.

 Example: